naveenvino/Zer0dha/README.md

 configure a NIFTY option selling strategy via a `/config` endpoint and trigger it using TradingView alerts posted to `/webhook`.

+The script `examples/option_seller_with_stoploss.py` shows a standalone automation that sells a single option contract and places a corresponding stop-loss order for risk management.

 ## Changelog

 [Check release notes](https://github.com/zerodha/pykiteconnect/releases)